SModelS/smodels/docs/manual/source/Decomposition.rst

 the detector (:math:`\mathcal{F}_{long}`).
-If the particle has a considerable fraction of its decays taking place inside the detector (i.e :math:`\mathcal{F}_{long} + \mathcal{F}_{prompt} \ll 1`), we include a third possibility, which is simply labeled as a *displaced decay*, with fraction given by :math:`\mathcal{F}_{displaced} = 1 - \mathcal{F}_{prompt} - \mathcal{F}_{long}`.
+If the particle has a considerable fraction of its decays taking place inside the detector (i.e :math:`\mathcal{F}_{long} + \mathcal{F}_{prompt} \ll 1`), we include a third possibility, which is simply labeled as a *displaced decay*, with the fraction given by :math:`\mathcal{F}_{displaced} = 1 - \mathcal{F}_{prompt} - \mathcal{F}_{long}`.
 [1]_ The branching fraction rescaled by :math:`\mathcal{F}_{long}` describes the probability of a decay where the daughter BSM state traverses the detector (thus is considered stable),